TsutomuNakamura/ad_to_nt_ldap/README.md

   :ldap_password => "ldap_secret"                                           # Password of your LDAP's bind dn
 })

-// This operation will synchronize a user taro-suzuki to LDAP from AD adap.sync_user("taro-suzuki")
+# This operation will synchronize a user taro-suzuki to LDAP from AD
+adap.sync_user("taro-suzuki")
 ```

 ## Requirements and limitations

+This program has some requirements and limitations like below.

+### Attributes to synchronized

+Data synchronized to LDAP from AD are limited such as dn, cn uid and uidNumber etc.
+These attributes are enough to authenticate users to login to Unix-like systems that used an LDAP for authenticating users.

 ## Development